 Another quick activity you can do with your class that is fairly cheap is using gold coins (either plastic or chocolate).
 In the game (think “Minute to Win It” style) Lucky Unicorn, students can try to stack as many gold coins on a partner’s forehead as they can in a minute.
 You can also do just a basic “Leprechaun” coin toss or stand on a chair and try to drop coins inside a hat “Leprechaun Hat Drop” with some small black felt hats (I found mine at a local craft shop).
 The plastic shamrock necklaces have the perfect size bead to use for games and manipulatives as well.
 If you can, try to buy supplies after the holiday when they are 80% off (I’m super cheap and a planner…so that’s what I do!).
 Whatever you do, just remember to keep it simple and they’ll have fun!

 Editable St. Patrick’s Day Number Puzzles are another super easy activity that work for any elementary grade level.
 These are also editable, so you can add equations or letters for whatever your students need practice with, and you can make multiple options for the various levels in your class.
 This means students can be working with the same image, but have different tasks at the bottom (some might be working on putting numbers in order from 0-10, another adding 10’s from any number, and another working on addition.
 Differentiation that can’t be easily seen by students.
 Yessssss.
 You can find the puzzles here.

 I compiled a list of my all time favorite St. Patrick’s Day books for your reference.
-You can click on any of the books in the image below to see them on Amazon.
+You can click on any of the books in the image below to see them here.